 If you're not already using the Mail API, but find yourself in your inbox more than in Zendesk Support, then it might be time to give it a try.

 How can I use the Mail API to improve my workflow?

 One of the simplest ways you can take advantage of the Mail API is by using it to assign tickets to yourself when you reply to customers.
 If you begin your email with #assignee email@example.com then the ticket is automatically assigned to you when your reply is added to the ticket.

-If you're like a lot of our customers, you probably have multiple groups in your Zendesk help desk.
+If you're like a lot of our customers, you probably have multiple groups in your Zendesk Support.
 In that case, you can also add #group name or #group ID to assign a ticket to a particular group.

 The Mail API isn't just for updating a ticket when you reply to a customer, though.
 You can also use it to add private comments to a ticket.
 If you begin your email with #note then the comment will only be visible to your agents, not the customer.
 This can be helpful if you're assigning the ticket to someone else in your group for further review, as you can then combine the #assignee and #group commands to quickly delegate the task to them.

 There are a few other commands supported by the Mail API, so be sure to check out our Mail API documentation for more information.

 As always, we welcome your input.
 If there are feature's you'd love to see in the Mail API, we encourage you to go to our Feature Request forum and let us know.
 Otherwise, we hope you'll find the updated Mail API helpful!